learn-academy-2023-hotel/week-5-assessment/interview-questions.md

 Then, research the question to expand on your answer.
 Even if you feel you have answered the question completely on your own, there is always something more to learn.
 Write your researched answer in your OWN WORDS.

-Type your initials here to confirm you read the instructions:

-1. Why would super be used in a Ruby class?
+1. Compare and contrast arrays and hashes in Ruby.
+Include at least two differences and two similarities.

 Your answer:

 Researched answer:

-2. What is a relational database?
-Are there other kinds of databases?
+2. What does it mean to implement a TTD workflow?

 Your answer:

 Researched answer:

-3. What are primary keys?
-Why purpose does a primary key serve?
+3. Why would super be used in a Ruby class?

 Your answer:

 Researched answer:

-4. What are the five HTTP verbs?
-What is each verb's corresponding CRUD action?

-Your answer:

-Researched answer:

-5. STRETCH: What is a JOIN table in SQL?
+4. STRETCH: What is the difference between inheritance in JavaScript and inheritance in Ruby?

-Your answer:

 Researched answer: